gnostyx/dita-demo-content-collection/README.md

 ~~~~

 Note that both topic groups include both image keydef maps but in opposite orders.
 This ensures that
-the product-specific key bindings take precedence while still ensuring that any key defined in
+the product-specific key bindings take precedence while still ensuring that any keys defined in
-one of the maps but not the other will have a definition regardless of which product is filtered
+one of the maps but not the other will have definitions regardless of which product is filtered
-in.
+out.

-The image warehouse topics could be replaced with a single warehouse since all the key definitions
+If all they contained were image elements used by conref, the image warehouse topics could be replaced with a single warehouse as all the key definitionsare now conditional.
-are now conditional if all they contained were image elements used by conref.
 But the image warehouse
 also contains figures that then contain images and those figures could be product specific beyond
 just the image referenced.
 Likewise, the image elements could have product-specific alternative text,
 so it can still make sense to use a warehouse for the image elements and use them via conref.

 The other thing to do for the User Guide map is to add @keys attributes to all the navigation
 topicrefs.
+The navigation topicref keys enable cross references (and ultimately, cross-deliverable
+links) to specific uses of topics within the publication.
+This is essential for reliable cross
+referencing.
+Navigation topicref keys can also be used to control the anchors used in deliverables
+(e.g., the filenames of HTML files generated from the referenced topics, as though @copy-to had
+been specified on each topicref such that the effective filename reflects the key name).

 This can be done with another regular expression search and replace applied to
 the navigation topicrefs in the map:

 ~~~~